BA, PGCE, MA, SFHEA

 In the Research Dissertation unit, you’ll write a 5,000-word academic essay based on your own practice in context.
 We also offer Inclusive Assessment options for students with specific learning styles such as dyslexia, as an alternative to the academic essay.

 The Major Project unit develops your professional skills by working on a production or film project that feeds directly into your graduating portfolio.
-We make sure that when you graduate, you have an effective, professional web presence and promotional materials in Performance Design and Film Costume that showcases your work across a range of platforms and boosts your contacts and employability.
+We make sure that when you graduate, you have an effective, professional web presence and promotional materials in Design for Costume and Performance that showcase your work across a range of platforms and boosts your contacts and employability.

 You’ll also curate your work as part of the graduate summer exhibitions in Bournemouth and London, subject to competition.

-Our BA (Hons) Performance Design and Film Costume students and alumni have gone on to win great things:
+Our BA (Hons) Design for Costume and Performance students and graduates have gone on to win great things.

 Students also have opportunities to participate in the following national and international competitions, exhibitions and symposia.

 Looking for inspiration?
-You can browse the gallery below to take a look at some of the work that our BA (Hons) Performance Design and Film Costume students create here at AUB.
+You can browse the gallery below to take a look at some of the work that our BA (Hons) Design for Costume and Performance students create here at AUB.

-Meet the BA (Hons) Performance Design and Film Costume course team
+Meet the BA (Hons) Design for Costume and Performance course team

 You’ll be taught by experienced teaching staff during your time at AUB.
 You can find out more about their specialisms and research interests by exploring their profiles below.